okta/okta.github.io/_source/_posts/2019-05-13-angular-8-spring-boot-2.md

 description: "Angular and Spring Boot are wildly popular frameworks for web development.
 Matt Raible shows you how to use them together in the same app and how to secure it all with OIDC."
 tags: [angular, spring boot, spring boot 2, angular 8, okta, oidc]
 tweets:
  - "Angular + Spring Boot makes for a fantastic development experience.
 Learn how to make them work together and add OIDC authentication for user authentication."
  - "Spring Boot with @java + Angular with @typescriptlang = ❤️.
 Learn how to build a @springboot + @angular CRUD app today!"
  - "Are you a @java developer using Spring Boot and want to update your UI skills?
 This tutorial shows you how to use Angular with Spring Boot to develop a cool cars application."
 image: blog/spring-boot-2-angular-8/angular+spring-boot+security=love.jpg
 ---

-// note: I went for a different title since CRUD is not the highlight, spring boot + angular are

 If you've been a Java developer for more than 15 years, you probably remember when there were a plethora of Java web frameworks.
 It started with Struts and WebWork.
 Then Tapestry, Wicket, and JSF came along and championed the idea of component-based frameworks.
 Spring MVC was released in 2004 (in the same month as Flex 1.0 and JSF 1.0) and became the de-facto standard in Java web frameworks over the next six years.

 Then along came AngularJS and everyone started moving their UI architectures to JavaScript.
 Angular 2 was announced at the same time that Spring Boot was first revealed in 2014, and it took a couple of years for it to be released, solidify, and become a viable option.
 These days, we call it Angular, with no version number.
 The last few releases have been pretty darn stable, with smooth upgrade paths between major releases.

 Today, I'd like to show you how to build an app with the latest and greatest versions of Angular and Spring Boot.
 Angular 8 and Spring Boot 2.2 both come with performance improvements to make your developer life better.

+## What's New in Angular 8?

 Angular 8 adds differential loading, an optional Ivy Renderer, and Bazel as a build option.
 Differential loading is where the CLI builds two separate bundles as part of your deployed application.
 The modern bundle is served to evergreen browsers, while the legacy bundle contains all the necessary polyfills for older browsers.

 {% img blog/spring-boot-2-angular-8/differential-loading-slide.jpg alt:"Differential Loading" width:"600" %}{: .center-image }